osohq/oso/docs/reference/performance.rst

 .. ------------------
 ..
 ..
 The performance of oso depends almost entirely on two things:
-.. the structure of your Polar policy, and the time to lookup application data.
+.. the structure of your policy, and the time to lookup application data.
 ..
 ..
-At the time of writing, for some typical Polar workloads, the time
+At the time of writing, for some typical policies, the time
 .. to evaluate a query takes TODO: fill me in.
 ..
 ..
 For looking up application data, oso adds about 2us of overhead, per datum returned.